Foundation 5 – Narrative

 Foundation 5 uses all skills in F1-4 to build longer, sustained stories in rich varied worlds which come alive as you create them with your improv partners.

 In this focus on narrative, improvisers will learn:

 - The basic structure of a traditional narrative.

 - How to identify and create the beginning, middle, and end of a longer story so it feels satisfying and cohesive.

 - Identifying the protagonist, raising the stakes, the circle of possibilities, leaning into consequences and supporting a fleshed out improvised reality in which to create a world with its own logic and consistency.
 Students will also explore the concepts through the specific lens of genre and start to tell stories in different styles.

 - All of these skills contribute to improvising rich stories that can cover all tones, from comedy to tragedy and everything in between.

-At the end of F5, the coach will make a recommendation for each student about what the next step is best — repeating F5 or moving to F6: The Performance Showcase.
+At the end of F5, the coach will make a recommendation for each student about what the next step is best — repeating F5, going to the Improv Gym to hone specific skills, or moving to F6: The Performance Showcase.